River High School

 Blackwater Falls Lodge

 The Blackwater Falls State Park Lodge renovation is an ongoing Wolf Creek Contracting project.
-The $4.6M project for the West Virginia Department of Natural Resources involves the addition of a new building with four floors, totaling approximately 67,000 total square feet, and the renovation of a portion of the existing 45,000 square foot building.
+The $4.6M project for the West Virginia Division of Natural Resources involves the addition of a new building with four floors, totaling approximately 67,000 total square feet, and the renovation of a portion of the existing 45,000 square foot building.
 The project is generally to perform interior renovation work, replacing existing mechanical systems in rooms and public areas, and renovating existing lodge rooms to be compliant with the Americans with Disabilities Act (ADA).
 The project is phased and the Owner is continuing to occupy the Lodge during the renovation.
 Currently the Blackwater Falls Lodge Renovation is slated be completed on budget and on schedule.

 The Claudia L. Workman Fish & Wildlife Education Center, named in honor of the late Claudia Workman by her husband Jack who donated 102 acres on the west side of Corridor G (U.S. Rt.
 119) for permanent protection as a conservation area, is an ongoing Wolf Creek Contracting project for the West Virginia Department of Transportation.
 A few key elements of the 7,000 SF educational facility new build include Cavity Masonry load-bearing perimeter walls supported on concrete foundation; Wood and steel framed roof with standing seam metal roof covering over insulated roof decking; Aluminum-framed entrances, storefront framing, and glazed curtain wall construction; Masonry interior partition walls; Concrete floor slabs; Interior finishes; Related Plumbing, HVAC, and Electrical work; and Site utilities and site improvements including paving and landscaping.
 Wolf Creek Contracting was awarded the $4.1M project through the competitive bid process and are providing general contracting services as well as self-performing concrete.